Testosterone Replacement Does Not Cause Heart Attacks

 Baillargeon’s study was published in the Annals of Pharmacology.

-It also discovered that such patients with a higher probability of cardiovascular problems had a lower rate of heart attacks compared to patients with the same likelihood of cardiovascular problems who received no testosterone therapy.
+It also discovered that such patients with a higher probability of cardiovascular problems had a lower rate of heart attacks compared to patients with the same likelihood of cardiovascular issues who received no Testosterone therapy.